COSMETICS · DTC

 Restructure campaigns.

 Then we restructured the US Meta account.
-We paused US retargeting (running at 0.38x ROAS due to a Highest Value bid strategy on too small an audience) and moved budget to prospecting at £65/day with Highest Volume.
+We paused US retargeting (running at 0.38x ROAS, a Highest Value bid strategy on too small an audience) and moved budget into prospecting with a Highest Volume strategy.

 STEP 3